shatadalsamui/SAMCFD/README.md

-# CFD-Broker: Real-Time CFD Trading Platform
+# SAMEX: Real-Time Crypto Exchange Platform

-CFD-Broker is a production-grade, event-driven trading platform for Contracts for Difference (CFDs), built for scalability, reliability, and ultra-low-latency performance.
+SAMEX is a production-grade, event-driven trading platform for spot cryptocurrency trading, built for scalability, reliability, and ultra-low-latency performance.
 The platform features secure user authentication, high-frequency price streaming, and a modern web interface for trading simulations.
 Architected as a monorepo with Turborepo, it leverages a microservices architecture powered by the Bun runtime, Kafka for asynchronous messaging, Redis for low-latency caching, and PostgreSQL for robust data persistence.

 ---

 ## Key Features & Metrics